Volume 7, Issue 1 (Vol 7, No 1 (23)- In Press 2026) 2026, 7(1): 0-0 | Back to browse issues page

 1- Department of Preschool Education, University of Rehabilitation and Social Health Sciences, Tehran, Iran

-Introduction: The present study aimed to determine the relationship between socio-economic factors and domestic violence as well as behavioral problems in preschool children of Rumeshkan, with the mediating role of family structure.
+Background and aim: The present study was conducted to determine the relationship between socio-economic factors and behavioral problems in preschool children in Rumshkan, with the mediating role of family structure.

-Methodology: This was a descriptive-correlational study.
-The statistical population consisted of all preschool children enrolled in kindergartens in Rumeshkan during the 2021-2022 academic year.
+Research Methods: This is a descriptive-correlational study.
+The statistical population consisted of all preschool children in kindergartens in Rumshkan city during the 2021-2022 academic year.
 Based on Morgan's table, a sample of 288 children was selected using the cluster sampling method.
-Data were collected using the Quay and Peterson Behavioral Problems Questionnaire (1996), the Olson et al. Family Structure Questionnaire (1985), the Olson et al. Exposure to Domestic Violence Questionnaire (1985), and a researcher-made Socio-Economic Status Questionnaire (2022).
-Data were analyzed using simultaneous regression analysis.
+Data collection was performed using the Quay and Peterson Behavioral Problems Questionnaire (1996), Olson et al.’s Family Structure (FACES) Questionnaire (1985), and a researcher-made Socio-Economic Status (SES) Scale (2022).
+Data analysis was carried out using simultaneous regression analysis.

-Findings: The results indicated that socio-economic factors explained approximately 25% of the variance in behavioral problems, 31% of the variance in domestic violence, and 33% of the variance in family structure.
-Thus, the main research hypothesis regarding the relationship between socio-economic factors and behavioral problems, domestic violence, and family structure was confirmed.
-Furthermore, family structure explained 46% and 53% of the variance in behavioral problems and domestic violence, respectively, thereby confirming the first and second sub-hypotheses.
+Results: The findings indicated that socio-economic factors explained approximately 25% of the variance in behavioral problems and 33% of the variance in family structure.
+Consequently, the main research hypothesis regarding the relationship between socio-economic factors, behavioral problems, and family structure was confirmed.
+Furthermore, family structure explained 46% of the variance in behavioral problems.
+Thus, the first and second secondary hypotheses were also supported.

 Type of Study: Research | Subject: Special